 Wiley CPAexcel doesn’t offer any audio lectures or audio books with their platinum course.
 It’s a shame, but many people don’t use this feature because they do the bulk of their studying at home, the office, or the library.

 Gleim doesn’t include flash drives or a mobile app.
 You’ll have to log onto their system in order to use the digital aspects of their course.
 Fortunately, this doesn’t limit your use of their study materials on your mobile devices when they have a solid connection— which unfortunately can’t be said about Wiley.
 Additionally, Gleim’s award-winning and universally praised physical textbooks are fully accessible offline!

-Both of these prep courses are based around the self-study model, but they have a couple huge differences in their approach.
-Gleim CPA review as adopted the adaptive approach that actively suggests questions and study topics for candidates as they go through the course.
+Both of these prep courses are based around the self-study model, but they have a couple of huge differences in their approach.
+Gleim CPA Review has embraced the adaptive approach that actively suggests questions and study topics for candidates as they go through the course.
 As you answer questions, the adaptive software tracks your right and wrong answers to understand what you know and what you don’t.
 It then makes custom topic suggestions for you to study.

 Both of these courses have similar lecture styles.
 The presenter stands in front of PowerPoint presentation and talks about the concepts.
 The Gleim lectures tend to go into more detail and cover more examples than the Wiley videos do, but the CPAexcel videos tend to focus on only the key topics covered on the exam.
-Both have a comparable amount as well.
-Wiley has 110 hours of lectures, while Gleim has 100 hours of videos.
+Additionally, Wiley offers slightly more video content with their premium prep course compared to Gleim, giving them the win.

 When you purchase a Gleim course, you will be assigned a personal counselor who will be your helper and supporter throughout your study process.
 He or she will email you when you get behind and answer any questions you have along the way.
 This is a great feature for people who have questions about topics or just need an accountability partner to give them a kick in the pants.